 - Sort the chart based on Total Margin, Sort Descending.

-Here is my Pareto Analysis workbook if you would like to take a look and learn more about the use of Pareto chart in Power BI.
+Here is my Pareto Analysis workbook if you’d like to take a look and learn more about the use of Pareto chart in Power BI.